rwynn/monstache-site/src/advanced.md

 !!! warning

-	Specifically, be careful if you have configured `dropped-databases|dropped-collections=true` AND you also have a `namespace-regex` set.
+	Be careful if you have configured `dropped-databases|dropped-collections=true` AND you also have a `namespace-regex` set.
 If your namespace regex does not take into account the `db.$cmd` namespace the event may be filtered and the elasticsearch index not deleted on a drop.

 ## Middleware